 Habitat: Horseflyweed grows in mesic to dry soils in full sun, but accepts partial shade.
 There are few pests.
 The root system consists of a stout brown to black rhizome, yellow inside, and fibrous side roots.
 Once established, plants will last for years.
 Baptisias tend to be shrubby with a well developed root system, so plant it where it won't interfere with more formal plants and where you don't have to move it as Baptisias do not like being moved.
 As a legume it fixes nitrogen in the soil.

-Comparisons: A similar plant is False Blue Indigo, B. australis, but there the plant is less branched, the flowers blue, the leaves larger and the pod bigger.
+Comparisons: A similar plant is False Blue Indigo, B. australis, but there the plant is less branched, the flowers blue on an erect raceme, the leaves larger and the pods bigger.
 The False White Indigo, B. alba, which has white flowers, larger leaflets, is branched, and is a taller plant with the flower raceme held higher with many more flowers and much larger seed pods.